BRKNWAVE/MERNificent-Media-Group-Project/README.md

-# MERNificent Media - ECommerce App
+# MERNificent Media - Product Gallery App

 Welcome to the **MERNificent Media** eCommerce app!
 This application is built using the **MERN** stack and leverages **Material UI** and **styled-components** for a stylish user interface.